Your Most High-Value Client may be a Surprise

-It’s pretty common knowledge that acquiring a new customer is exponentially more expensive than retaining a current customer.
-As you work to discover who your high-value client or clients are, you will begin the process of maintaining each one as your business depends on it because your business does depend on it!
+We know and it’s pretty common knowledge that acquiring a new customer is exponentially more expensive than retaining a current customer.
+Forbes has even done a study about the cost specifics.
+Keep this in mind as you work to discover who your high-value client or clients are, you will begin the process of maintaining each one as your business depends on it because your business does depend on it!
 Before we jump into how to keep them as happy customers, let’s talk about how to figure out who they even are.
 It may surprise you to find out that the client with the highest monthly bill may not be your highest value client.
 That same client may also require more hours of work from you and your team, therefore not the most profitable client.
 A high-value client is one that has the highest return on your time and your money.

-Your business depends on them, you answer their emails first, you always answer the phone when they call.
+Your business depends on them; you answer their emails right away.
+You always answer the phone when they call.
 In fact, as a small business owner, your high-value clients often literally pay your mortgage.
 They are essential, and nurturing that relationship is crucial.

 Discovering your High-Value Clients

-If you are a Quickbooks user, the best place to create reports and custom KPIs is through Reach Reporting.
-Reach is a data analysis software, and our main goal is to absorb the complexity of your business finances and data so you can understand them.
-And then use the information to answer questions you have about your business, like “Who are my high-value clients?”
+Regardless if you are a QBO, QBD, or Xero user, the best place to create reports and custom KPIs is through Reach Reporting.
+Reach Reporting is a data analysis software, and our main goal is to absorb the complexity of your business finances and data so you can understand them.
+Reach Reporting creates visually enhanced reports that tell a story, not just spit out data.
+You can then use that information to answer questions you have about your business, like “Who are my high-value clients?”

-Accounts receivable report is most often used for the collection process.
+Most often, the accounts receivable report is used during the collection process.
 It also has merits as a gauge to the health of your business and the health of your customers.
 This report classifies customers according to their outstanding balance and how long an invoice has been unpaid.
 Use it to see and understand three key metrics;

 Once you have run the report and created your KPI, two things may surprise you; who is actually at the top but also by how much one client or a few clients are above the others.
 While having money-making clients is always great news, there is a flip side.
 The “what if’s” come into play.
 What if your one big client cuts costs?
 Or goes out of business?
-This will trickle down into trouble for yourself, your business and, your bottom line.
-If you find this is the case for your business it may be wise to diversify.
+Placing all your bets on one client will trickle down into trouble for yourself, your business, and your bottom line.
+If you find this is the case for your business, it may be wise to diversify.
 Spread the wealth a little more by working to grow some of your smaller or less profitable clients into those high-value ones.
 As Grandma used to say, “Don’t put all your eggs in one basket.”

 Keeping High-Value Clients